Alcohol’s Role In George Michael’s Cause Of Death: What’s Dilated Cardiomyopathy

 George Michael’s friend Andros Georgiou has said that the singer was trying to lead a “normal life,” but he was not allowed to do so.
 He believes a cocktail of alcohol and drugs was responsible for George’s death.
 Three years before he died, he was released from a rehab.

-“I just think that he took too much of something, mixed with the anti-depressants he was on, and with alcohol,” Daily Mail Online quoted Georgiou as saying on the Victoria Derbyshire show.
+“I just think that he took too much of something, mixed with the anti-depressants he was on, and with alcohol,” Daily Mail Online quoted Georgiou as speaking on the Victoria Derbyshire show.
 “I think his heart just stopped beating.”

 Even though the final post-mortem report does not quite go with Georgiou’s version, there is no denying the fact that alcohol plays a major role in dilated cardiomyopathy and fatty liver.
 Myocarditis, on the other hand, is an inflammation of the middle layer of the heart wall.
 It affects the heart’s electrical system and its muscle cells.
 The disorder is s usually caused by a viral infection, according to Mayo Clinic.

-[Featured Image by MJ Kim/Getty Images]
+[Featured image by MJ Kim/Getty Images]